Revision Date: 10/25/2021

 Manual or immediate check – A check that is issued immediately.
 The Comptroller must first give a written approval.

 Overload – Payment to faculty or staff for services other than assigned duties.
-Questions pertaining to any compensation for services of Louisiana Tech faculty or staff should be directed to Personnel.
+Questions pertaining to any compensation for services of Louisiana Tech faculty or staff should be directed to Human Resources.

 Rushed Check – A check that is needed before the regular processing time of 10 days.